helenpeng04/helenpeng04.github.io/bookshelf.md

 </div>

 ---
 ### Comic Books & Graphic Novels

-I'm basically just a huge **X-Men** fan.
-I've read most of the main storylines from the 1960s to the 1990s online.
-What makes X-Men different from other superhero comics for me is the deeper stuff - the whole mutant vs. human conflict.
-It hits hard with themes like identity, exclusion, and resistance.
-Plus, the Magneto vs. Xavier dynamic?
-It's often seen as a metaphor for Malcolm X vs. Martin Luther King Jr., and that's always stuck with me.
+I???m basically just a huge **X-Men** fan ???
+I???ve read about 30 years??? worth of comics, covering most of the major storylines.
+What sets X-Men apart for me isn???t just the action or mutant powers, but the deeper themes: identity, exclusion, resistance.

+The mutant vs. human conflict speaks to real-world issues in a way that???s always felt personal.
+I???ve especially been drawn to the ideological clash between Magneto and Xavier ??? often seen as a metaphor for Malcolm X and Martin Luther King Jr.

 ---